jimdoescode/jimdoescode.github.io/_posts/2016-10-14-openssl-and-androidpay.md

 EVP_PKEY_free(prk);
 ```

-After one iteration through HKDF expansion we should have a single 256 bit string.
-The first half of those bits (128 or 16 bytes) are the symmetric key, the second half are the mac key.
+After a single iteration through the HKDF expansion we should have a 256 bit filled buffer.
+The first 128 bit, or 16 byte, half is the symmetric encryption key, the second half
-We'll use the symmetric key to decrypt the encrypted message and we'll use the mac key to validate the tag and make sure that we are decrypting something that actually came from
+is the mac key.
+We'll use the mac key to validate the *tag* value and make sure that we are decrypting something that actually came from
 our AndroidPay client.
+The symmetric encryption key is used to decrypt the *encryptedMessage*.

 ```c
 unsigned char *encryption_key = OPENSSL_malloc(16);